-Drywall is essentially gypsum (calcium sulfate) and water that is spread on paper backing and kiln-fired in 4 x 8-foot- (or 10- or 12-foot) long sheets.
-Calcium sulfate is a natural mineral that actually has beneficial properties in your lawn or garden soil.
-It is also reclaimable and a portion of the drywall sheets you buy at the home center is likely derived from recycled drywall.
+Drywall is essentially gypsum (calcium sulfate) and water spread on paper backing and kiln-fired in 4-ft. x 8-ft. (or 10-ft. or 12-ft.) sheets.
+Calcium sulfate is a natural mineral with beneficial properties in your lawn or garden soil.
+It’s also reclaimable; a portion of the drywall sheets you buy at the home center is likely derived from recycled drywall.

 But few if any curbside recycling programs allow drywall.
 That means you need to do some legwork if you’re a recycling advocate.
 It is possible, though.
 Inquire about bulky materials via a recycling clearinghouse such as 1-800-RECYCLING.

 You can also re-purpose drywall by peeling off the paper.
 Just start at one corner and pull; it comes off pretty easily.
 Then crush the gypsum back into powder form and spread it on your garden or lawn.
 Gypsum can help improve soil structure and reduce erosion.